 If you know anything about financial planners, then you know we don’t like to spend a lot of money.
 And, setting up an account on Acorns won’t cost you much.

 So, what is that investment; $1 per month.
 That’s right, all it costs you to save money – that you should be saving anyway – is $1 per month.
-With the ease of use, the amount of value and, most importantly, the savings it will generate, Acorns is probably worth many multiples of that on a monthly basis.
+With the ease of use, the amount of value and, most importantly, the savings it will generate, Acorns is could be worth many multiples of that on a monthly basis.

 My Personal Experience

-It’s been a great experience for me so far.
+It’s been a good experience for me so far.
 The setup was very easy, and the interface is quite user-friendly.
 I like the flexibility it offers, and I really haven’t noticed the round-ups affecting my current spending habits or lifestyle.

 It’s pretty amazing how such small increments – that you really don’t notice – can add up to such a nice amount of money on a monthly basis.